-Just 10 km from Hue city center, Khai Dinh Tomb is the last highlight construction of the Nguyen dynasty.
-It is also the most expensive and beautiful royal tomb in the world.
-It is a unique and special tomb because of the building materials, as well as architecture.
+Khai Dinh Tomb is the last highlight construction of the Nguyen dynasty, just 10km from Hue city center.
+It is also the most expensive and beautiful royal tomb in Vietnam and the world.
+Known as a unique and special tomb because of the building materials, time to build, as well as architecture.

 Khai Dinh Tomb Location

-Khai Dinh Tomb is as known as Ung Lang (應陵) the Burial area of Khai Dinh emperor (1885-1925)- the 12th emperor of the Nguyen dynasty.
-It lies on Chau E mount, Thuy Bang commune, Huong Thuy ward, Hue city.
+The tomb of Khai Dinh is as known as Ung Lang (應陵) the burial area of Khai Dinh emperor (1885-1925)- the 12th emperor of the Nguyen dynasty.
+It stands on Chau E mount, Thuy Bang commune, Huong Thuy ward, Hue city.

 Table Of Contents